MSkalai1998/bhuvithedataguy.github.io/_posts/2020-07-18-aws-rds-pg_dump-error-lock-table-access-share-mode.md

 ## Solution:

-To solve this issue, the table owner must be grant the select(and other access) to the RDS master user.
+To solve this issue, the table owner must be granted the select(and other access) to the RDS master user.
 Then we can take the dump.

 ```sql
 psql -h bhuvi-pg-96.chbcar19iy5o.us-east-1.rds.amazonaws.com -U appuser -d testdb